+- 1. ReturnIfAbrupt(CheckObjectCoercible(this value)).

+- 2. Let S be the result of calling ToString, giving it the this value as its argument.

+- 3. ReturnIfAbrupt(S).

+- 4. Let args be an internal list that is a copy of the argument list passed to this function.

+- 5. Let R be S.

+- 6. Repeat, while args is not empty

+- a.
+Remove the first element from args and let next be the value of that element.

+- b.
+Let nextString be ToString(next)

+- c.
+ReturnIfAbrupt(nextString).

-- 1. Call CheckObjectCoercible passing the this value as its argument. - 2.
-Let S be the result of calling ToString, giving it the this value as its argument. - 3.
-Let args be an internal list that is a copy of the argument list passed to this function. - 4.
-Let R be S. - 5.
-Repeat, while args is not empty - a.
-Remove the first element from args and let next be the value of that element. - b.
-Let R be the String value consisting of the characters in the previous value of R followed by the characters of ToString(next). - 6.
-Return R.
+- d.
+Let R be the String value consisting of the characters in the previous value of R followed by the

+- characters of nextString.

+- 7. Return R.